-The proposed development consists of (4) four new townhouses to be located at 101 Paso Hondo.
+The proposed development consists of (2) new duplexes to be located at 101 Paso Hondo.
 The lot is located at the corner of Paso Hondo and N. Mesquite and is bordered by a four-story Holiday Inn to the west, a commercial U-Haul Neighborhood Dealer to the south, an existing house to the east, and a commercial building to the north.
-The proposed development introduces residential units in a predominately commercial/industrial area.
+The proposed development introduces residential units in a predominately commercial/ industrial area.